danqi/acl2020-openqa-tutorial/README.md

 1. [Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks](https://arxiv.org/pdf/2005.11401.pdf).
 Patrick Lewis, Ethan Perez, Aleksandara Piktus, Fabio Petroni, Vladimir Karpukhin, Naman Goyal, Heinrich Küttler, Mike Lewis, Wen-tau Yih, Tim Rocktäschel, Sebastian Riedel, Douwe Kiela. arXiv 2020.
 1. [Language Models are Few-Shot Learners](https://arxiv.org/pdf/2005.14165.pdf).
 Tom B. Brown, Benjamin Mann, Nick Ryder et al. arXiv 2020.

-We understand this is a long reading list :) In case you wonder where you should start with, we plan to discuss the papers in bold detailedly during our tutorial.
+We understand this is a long reading list :) In case you wonder where you should start with, we plan to discuss the papers in bold in depth during our tutorial.